cyberbotics/webots/docs/wiki_flu.md

 [add image example]

-# How to adapt your world or PROTO to Webots 2022a
+# How to adapt your world or PROTO to Webots R2022a

+## Backward compatibility mechanism
 We introduced a backward compatibility mechanism (see [#3619](https://github.com/cyberbotics/webots/pull/3619)) to adapt worlds automatically.
-The mechanism will be launch when you open a world in the 2022a version.
+The mechanism will be launch when you open a world in the R2022a version.
 Nevertheless, the mechanism has limited capabilities and it is likely you will need to assist the world adaptation.

 * If your world or PROTO does not contain too many objects, you should simply rotate its elements as wanted using the interface and save it.